Requirements for driving to Mexico

 To drive into Mexico from the U.S., you're required to bring the appropriate identification, a couple permits (depending on how far into Mexico you're going), and your proof of Mexico auto insurance.
 If your car is financed, you'll also need a letter of permission from your lender.

-What do I need to travel to Mexico by car?
+What documentation do I need to drive to Mexico?

 Along with the essential steps facing anyone crossing an international border, here's what you need to drive your car into Mexico as a U.S. citizen, as advised by the U.S. State Department: